Xingjian508/Glowing-STP-Reader/README.md

 4. Displaying pairwise `Plane` distances.
 	- For sorted $\text{array}\langle P \rangle$ of length $n$ described above, the distance between consecutive $P_i$ and $P_{i+1}$ can be calculated.
 	- Moreover, $\min|p_{i}-p_{i+1}| \text{ for all } i < n$ yields a lower bound for the thickness of any "slab".
-1. Calculating the area of each `Face`.
+5. Calculating the area of each `Face`, for any shape.
 	- Any number of edges is fine — the classic polygon area problem.
-2. Detecting if `Face` overlap with each other.
+6. Detecting if `Face` overlap with each other.
 	- For two faces $F_1, F_2$, they overlap each other when, on the same axis, one can "project a shadow" onto the other.
 	- A formal definition would be that there exists points $p_1 \in F_1, p_2 \in F_2$ such that the edge $(p_1, p_2)$ is perpendicular to both $F_1$ and $F_2$.